kubraerol/A-Travel-Blog-Application_frontEnd/README.md

 It is a work done within the scope of term paper.
 My group friend developed the backend services, I developed the frontend codes.
 I just wanted to share my own code in this repository.

+The development is done using HTML5, css3 and javascript.